Click the Image Below to Visit our Family Engagement Virtual Resource Room

 Title I of the Elementary and Secondary Education Act of 1965, as amended by the Every Student Succeeds Act of 2015, provides funding to school districts to help ensure that all children, particularly those who are most academically at-risk, meet challenging state academic standards.
 Schools participating in the Title I program receive funds based on the percentage of students qualifying for free or reduced-price school meals.
 Title I programs are designed to ensure high standards for all, increase quality instructional time, improve instruction through professional development, enhance family participation in the educational process and afford schools the opportunity to provide additional educational resources for the most at-risk students.

 All schools within Jones County School District receive Title I services.
 These include four elementary schools: Dames Ferry Elementary, Gray Elementary, Mattie Wells Elementary, and Turner Woods Elementary; Two middle schools: Clifton Ridge Middle and Gray Station Middle; and one high school: Jones County High.
 All seven schools offer a schoolwide program where all students, teachers, and families benefit from the supplemental resources and support provided by Title I.

 An important part of our school system's success is due to parent, family, and community engagement.
-Each Title I school has a Family Engagement Coordinator who supports families in promoting the academic achievement of students.
+Family Engagement Coordinators support families in promoting the academic achievement of students.
 Workshops and schoolwide events are offered to build the capacity of families to support their children academically.
 Each school’s Parent Resource Center offers resources and materials for families to checkout for use at home.
 Please visit the school’s website to view the dates and times of workshops and schoolwide events.

 We welcome and appreciate input and guidance in developing activities to promote and improve student achievement.
 For more information about Title I, please contact the principal of your child's school, your school's Family Engagement Coordinator, or the district's Federal Programs Director.